 Common signs that your recovery system needs a closer look include:

-MeScreen is a strong fit when you train consistently, fuel with intention, and still want sharper feedback on why recovery can feel uneven.
-It lets us read signs of recovery drag through a metabolic lens, with enough detail to turn the findings into clear, workable next steps.
+MeScreen reads signs of recovery drag through a metabolic lens.
+It is a strong fit when you train consistently, fuel with intention, and still want sharper feedback on why recovery can feel uneven.
+The detail is enough to turn the findings into clear, workable next steps rather than a vague to-do list.

 Mitochondrial Output and Cellular Efficiency

-Mitochondria help convert nutrients into usable energy.
+Mitochondria help convert nutrients into usable energy, acting as the power plants inside your cells.
 When cellular efficiency shifts, you can still perform, but the cost of a hard session may rise.
 That often shows up as slower bounce-back, reduced power late in a workout, or a feeling that your engine is working harder than it should.

 MeScreen data can help us spot patterns consistent with lower energy efficiency, then design support that fits your week.
 In practice, that may influence how we sequence hard days, how we structure nutrition timing, and what type of recovery work is most worth your time.